 At the same time, they keep their mobility in the joints that allow them to move so well: The shoulders, upper back (thoracic spine), hips, and ankles.

-A physically healthy baby can hang out in a deep squat, and make it seem effortless.
+A physically healthy baby, or toddler, can hang out in a deep squat, and make it seem effortless.
 And it is for them!
 So…

 What Happens to us?